 105. Hootsuite

 Hootsuite is a familiar tool for anyone in a PR role.
 For companies that handle several social media networks for their clients, Hootsuite is an absolute godsend.
-The software integrates all social media handles giving you the ability to schedule posts when you like.
+The software integrates all social media handles, allowing you to schedule posts when you like.

-Pricing: Plans start at $19/month with a free trial
+Pricing: Plans start at $99/month with a free trial.

 106. PitchBox

-This is an outreach tool that delivers automated follow-up and intelligent templates to offer users more customized outreach options.
+This outreach tool delivers automated follow-up and intelligent templates to offer users more customized outreach options.

 107. PR Log